pavich5/Travel-Agency/README.md

 Also in future l will add ai that helps you find locations, for ex you input image from street in spain and it will give you the exact location

-You can try the app demo here : https://travel-agency-2.vercel.app/ The app is still on developent but here is video of how it works:  https://jam.dev/c/cffa4ddc-4ead-4524-a506-c2de4516da71
+You can try the app demo here : https://travel-agency-plum.vercel.app/ The app is still on developent but here is video of how it works:  https://jam.dev/c/cffa4ddc-4ead-4524-a506-c2de4516da71

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+Tech Stack:
+NextJS Frontend/backend
+Stripe: payment systems
+TravelAi: OpenAI api
+Stripe Webhooks for listening for payments
+Clerk: User authorization